ethantkoenig/lotsoffiles2/content/kt/holyspirit.md

 ## Translation Suggestions: ##

 * This term could simply be translated with the words used to translate "holy" and "spirit."
-* Ways to translate this term could also include, "Pure Spirit" or "Spirit who is Holy" or "God the Spirit."
+* Ways to translate this term could also include "Pure Spirit" or "Spirit who is Holy" or "God the Spirit."

 (See also: [holy](../kt/holy.md) **·** [spirit](../kt/spirit.md) **·** [god](../kt/god.md) **·** [lordgod](../kt/lordgod.md) **·** [godthefather](../kt/godthefather.md) **·** [sonofgod](../kt/sonofgod.md) **·** [gift](../kt/gift.md))